 School Improvement Plan

-- The SIP sums-up our main priorities for this year, across a number of key areas.
+- Our School Improvement Plan (SIP) sums-up our main priorities for the year, across a number of key areas.

 - The overall aim is to enhance teaching and learning, and to continue to raise standards of pupil achievement.

-- We operate an ‘in focus’ system at GPS, whereby (usually) one curriculum subject each term is focused upon for extensive development.
-This year we are altering our approach, to enable a focus on Recovery, and to ensure that we commit time to our our Quest 2 Curriculum initiative
+- We operate an ‘in focus’ system at GPS, whereby (usually) one curriculum subject each term is focused upon for additional focus and development.
+English and Maths are always 'in-focus'.

-- We have decided as a school that PSHE and PE should always feature prominently in our annual School Improvement Plan.
+- We have decided as a school that PSHE and PE should feature prominently in our annual School Imp Plan, given the importance of personal development, well-being & physical/mental health.

 - Our SIP is a collaborative endeavour: